deadtrees/deadtrees.github.io/_posts/2015-07-06-unrealcityestate.md

 <br><br>
 <br><br>
 <br><br>
 This article represents the personal thoughts and ideas of the author (Tom Hackshaw), and are _not_ representative of the IOWA collective as a whole.

+Photographs of the project can be found [here][here] (licensed under CC-BY 2.0)

 [un]: http://unrealcityestate.com
 [iapa]: http://iapa2015.nz